ternaris/rosbags/docs/topics/rosbag2.rst

 Supported Versions
 ------------------
-All versions up to the current (ROS2 Iron) version 8 are supported.
+All versions up to the current (ROS2 Jazzy) version 9 are supported.

 Supported Features
 ------------------